 7. The Health Guarantee

 After that, I cannot assume responsibility for the health of the cat.
 I have lost chain of custody of the cat and no longer control what happens to the cat and how it affects their health.
 Vaccines, by the way, although necessary, are not harmless.
-I have not had a kitten die from vaccination, but, it happens.
+I have not had a kitten die from vaccination, but there have been some close calls.
 It happens with people and it happens with cats.
-I tell people to keep their cats inside and away from other cats.
-Because other cats carry diseases that the cat can pick up.
-If you babysit your daughters cat for the weekend, guess what, your cat just got exposed to god knows what.
-Does your daughters cat go outside, does it have FIV or FELV or worse?
+I tell people to keep their cats inside and away from other cats, because other cats carry diseases that the cat can pick up.
+If you babysit your daughter's cat for the weekend, guess what?
+Your cat just got exposed to god knows what.
+Does your daughter's cat go outside, does it have FIV or FELV or worse?
 Again, all of that is outside of my control.

 I just got a call from a kitten buyer whose so called "inside cat" got run over.
 Did the car run into the house?
 I think I would have seen that on the news.
 On closer inspection, it was an inside cat UNLESS it got out.
 Like with HIV infection, safe most of the time does not count with people or cats.

 Once the kitten leaves here, I lose control of its health and cannot be responsible for what happens to it.
 I cannot guarantee that which I cannot control.

 That said, in the last 14 years I have probably produced 450 cats.
 Of those cats, I have had reports of six cats becoming defective.
 The calls were a bit odd.
 One called to say their cat had FIV, an infectious disease, which my cats don't have and are tested for regularly.
 I don't know where it got FIV but not here.